Pan Fried Cod with Corn Salsa

 - Make this pan fried cod meal into fish tacos by shredding the fish with two forks and then serving it along with the corn salsa, wrapped in tortillas.

 - Feel free to make this recipe with any favorite white fish you might have available.
 You could even use salmon!
 It will just need to cook a little longer.
 In this salmon taco recipe, I give instructions for searing salmon in a pan.

 - Make it spicy by mixing in a pinch of cayenne pepper to the spice blend.

 Pan fried fish paired with zesty corn salsa is really enough of a meal on its own, but to add a little more oomph, serve it with a fresh green salad.
 You can make a really quick and simple salad with fresh greens, chopped tomato, diced avocado and this chipotle ranch sauce.
 Keep the Tex-Mex theme going by adding a side dish of cilantro lime rice or cilantro lime cauliflower rice.
 And don’t forget the homemade salsa and skinny margarita!

 prep & make ahead tips

-This pan fried fish is quick and is meant to be prepared fresh and enjoyed immediately.
+This cod recipe is quick and is meant to be prepared fresh and enjoyed immediately.
 You can certainly prepare the corn salsa the night before.
-If you make the salsa in advance, store it in a tight-lid container in the fridge.
+If you make the salsa in advance, store it in an airtight container in the fridge.

 You can also save a couple of minutes by going ahead and mixing the seasoning blend.
 It is not recommended that cod be marinated overnight in the refrigerator, though.
 Marinating white fish for too long can cause it to become mushy and fall apart.
 Cod should marinate for no longer than about an hour in the refrigerator.

-If you’re looking to amp up dinnertime at your house, you should definitely give this easy pan fried cod recipe a try.
+If you’re looking to amp up dinnertime at your house, you should definitely give this easy recipe a try.
 This one is sure to get rave reviews!
 It’s SO delicious!

 Pan Fried Cod